Software-Development-Pakistan/Software-Development-Pakistan.github.io/career-paths/web-dev/index.md

 # Learning Materials

-If you reading documentation ( **_yay_** ), each technology has a corresponding documentation that you can google for.
+If you reading documentation, each technology has a corresponding documentation that you can google for.
 Other than that, do check out,

 1. For all your JS needs, [JavaScript Info](https://javascript.info/)!
 2. For newbies wanting a more comprehensive and detailed guide, [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)! <3